TobikoData/sqlmesh/docs/reference/configuration.md

 ### duckdb
 #### database
 The optional database name.
-If not specified the in-memory database is used.
+If not specified, the in-memory database is used.

 **Type:** string
 **Default:** `None`